dbgrande/GrandeModular/README.md

 Provides a 4-to-1 poly-to-poly merger and a 1-to-4 poly-to-poly resplitter in a compact package.

-Useful for combining multiple polyphonic signals, processing them with a single polyphonic module, and then resplitting the output signals back to their original number and channel widths.
+Useful for combining multiple polyphonic signals, processing them with a single polyphonic module (such as a quantizer or VCO), and then resplitting the output signals back to their original number and channel widths.

 **Merge:** Four polyphonic inputs to one polyphonic output.